anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecureTokenLinksApi.md

 <a id="securetokenlinkspost"></a>
 # **SecureTokenlinksPost**
-> SecureTokenLinkResponse SecureTokenlinksPost (string xApiKey, string xAppKey, string xVersion, string origin, TokenLinkSecureRequest tokenLinkSecureRequest)
+> SecureTokenLinkResponse SecureTokenlinksPost (string xApiKey, string xAppKey, float xVersion, string origin, TokenLinkSecureRequest tokenLinkSecureRequest)

 This API is use to create Secure Token Links